shravani-bai-kv/AI-MixedSignal-Flow/Week5_Task/02_Transistor_Level_Design.md

-# Transistor-Level Design of the New 2:1 Analog MUX
+# Transistor-Level Design

 ## Objective

-Design a completely new transistor-level 2:1 analog multiplexer using SKY130 MOSFETs.
-The new design will replace the existing placeholder `AMUX2_3V` macro and will later be verified through simulation, layout generation, DRC, LVS, and OpenLane integration.
+Design a completely new transistor-level 2:1 Analog Multiplexer using SKY130 MOSFETs.
+This design will replace the placeholder `AMUX2_3V` macro used in the repository.

 ---